Rising Son Records

 In addition to continuing to write and perform songs about social injustice, Guthrie has appeared in films and on television, produced concerts, and written a children's book.
 His 28th album, Tales of '69 was released in 2009.
 He continues to tour, often with his son, Abe.

 Between 1969 and 1975 Hartley released nine albums before dropping off the radar until his autobiography was released in 2007.
 He left the music industry and opened a cabinet-making business.
-Hartley, who replaced Ringo Starr
+He had replaced Ringo Starr

 as drummer for Rory Storm and The Hurricanes when Ringo signed on with The Beatles